sl3368/NeuroProject-PMDD/doc/project_log.md

 Question: Formal definition/difference between latent variable and parameters in a distribution?
 Confused by different models (i.e. PMF and Logistic Regression or GMM) where inference occurs for different hidden values.

+#2016-2-19

+Working with Liam now on defining variational approximations to deep net models for our data.
+Need to write this out formally and start building these architectures.
+Much more comfortable with the variational auto-encoder, and after OH, some of Dirichlet Process.

+Hope to try formulating this idea of connecting BNP and VAE more concretely.
+Reading many different works in this space, V-RNN and V-CNN come to mind as models to try with my idea along with the autoencoder.
+Created bibtex file with many of the works I have been reading.